sontarou2028/AutoAppdater.Net/README.md

 ## License

 This project is released under the MIT License.
-For more information, see the [LICENSE](LICENSE) file.
+For more information, see the [LICENSE.md](LICENSE) file.